Nian0bussou/Euishi/README.md

 # Euishi - えういし
 A program to move images based on their dimensions and pixel count

-this is a fucking hot mess, proceed at your own risks
+this is a fucking hot mess, func names makes no sense whatsoever, proceed at your own risks

 # install
 cloning the repo :